 Path of the Goddess

 Shakti is creation in all forms.
-It is also the body of a human being in its flesh and bones; the mind generating thoughts and emotions as different forms of energy; the knowledge giving birth to concepts and values such as time, space, death, beauty, compassion, abundance.
-In short Shakti is the creative power in everything that we can conceive and beyond.
+It is also the body of a human being in its flesh and bones; the mind generating thoughts and emotions as different forms of energy; the knowledge giving birth to concepts and values such as time, space, death, beauty, compassion, and abundance.
+In short, Shakti is the creative power in everything that we can conceive and beyond.

 0 Comments